Iterative representing set selection for nested cross approximation: Maximum volume principle

 Since

 for any given square matrices $X$ and $Y$, computation of good submatrix in $A$ requires computation of $r$ good rows in matrix $U$ and $r$ good rows in matrix $V$.
 Recall, that our initial problem was to define basis rows for block rows and basis columns for block columns, so we need either left factor or right factor.
 So without prejudice to the generality, we need to find good $r \times r$ submatrix in a $n \times r$ matrix.
 Following Algorithm \ref{alg:maxvol}, \emph{maximum-volume algorithm} \cite{gostz-maxvol-2010} (which we call \emph{maxvol}), solves this problem.

-We need to find nonsingular submatrix as a first step of \emph{maxvol} algorithm, so we use LU decomposition with row pivoting, which require $O(nr^2)$ operations.
-Each iteration of the algorithm requires only $O(nr)$ operations since it only updates each element of matrix $C$ and finds new absolute maximum element.
-Since we can set maximum number of iterations to some small value, we can assume complexity of \emph{maxvol} as $O(nr^2)$ operations.
+Suppose we need to find a good $r \times r$ submatrix in a matrix $A \in\mathbb{C}^{n \times r}$, with $n>r$.
+First step of \emph{maxvol} algorithm is to find a nonsingular submatrix of matrix $A$, so we use the LU decomposition with row pivoting, which requires $O(nr^2)$ operations.
+In other words, initialization gives us a submatrix $\hat{A} \in \mathbb{C}^{r \times r}$ and coefficients $C \in \mathbb{C}^{n\times r}$ such that $A=C\hat{A}$.
+Each iteration of the algorithm swaps two rows in order to increase the volume of the submatrix.
+As shown in \cite{gostz-maxvol-2010} each iteration requires only $O(nr)$ operations since it finds absolute maximum element in $C$ and applies rank-1 update to it.
+In practice the algorithm converges very fast, thus So, we can estimate the complexity of \emph{maxvol} algorithm as $O(nr^2)$ operations.